mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

 ### COOTensor

 The `COO` (Coordinate Format) sparse tensor format is used to represent a collection of nonzero elements of a tensor on a given index.
-If the number of non-zero elements is `N` and the dimension of the compressed tensor is `ndims`, then:
+If the number of non-zero elements is `N` and the dimension of the compressed tensor is `ndims`.
+The meaning of each parameter is as follows:

 - `indices`: 2-D integer tensor.
 Each row indicates a non-zero element subscript.
 Shape: `[N, ndims]`.
 The index data type can only be int32.